digtools

 Q.Why do some texts fail to recover?

 If the scrambled text was re-saved in a destructive format (like ANSI/Windows-1252), missing byte information is permanently lost.
-Irreversible mojibake cannot be mathematically fixed.
+Irreversible mojibake cannot be mathematically fixed, although this tool attempts to estimate parts of it.

 Q.How do I know which of the output results is the correct one?